minio/docs/docs/Clojure.md

 ```

 ## Clojure Project
-Following are the steps involved foe using minio-java with Clojure :
+Following are the steps involved foe using minio-java with Clojure:

 ### 1. Setup
 Create a new Clojure project using Leiningen.